-We have had a fantastic start to the year with the children settling into their new classrooms and diligently carrying out their school-wide responsibilities.
+Apart from the initial lockdowns at the start of the year, we have had a fantastic start to the year with the children settling into their new classrooms and diligently carrying out their school-wide responsibilities.
 We would like to also acknowledge the excellent support you give us and your children.
-Working with parents and whānau as partners in learning is important to us so that we can enhance the academic and social outcomes for all of our learners.
+Working with parents and whānau as partners in learning is important to us so that we can enhance the academic and social outcomes for all our learners.

 Outdoor Education Week

 We had a brilliant Outdoor Education Week, with our students experiencing a variety of challenging outdoor activities.
 The programme provided an excellent learning environment for students to grow and develop their competencies as self-managers, thinkers, communicators, team players and contributors.
 It was great to see many displays of inclusion, encouragement, participation and perseverance.
 They had many opportunities to test their personal limits through a variety of physical challenges!
 Needless to say, in order for any of these programmes to take place we require a large amount of parental assistance, so a special thank you to the many parents who put their names forward to assist us in these most valuable learning experiences.

 The Learning Links mentioned in this newsletter are home learning suggestions for how you can support your child’s learning at home.
 We hope you find these helpful.
 Thank you to all those family members who came to parent/children discussions last term.
 This was a great opportunity for your child and teacher to discuss their assessment results and learning pathway going forward.
 Together we are looking forward to yet another busy, engaging and productive term with your children!